jakmeier/cheer-them-up/README.md

 # cheer-them-up
-A small 2D game written in Rust for learning purposes
+A small 2D game written in Rust for learning purposes.
+Currentlty it has only been built and tested for Windows 10.
+If anyone is interested in other versions, let me know.

-Find more infos, downloads and a scoreboard over here: http://cheerthemup.co.nf/
+More infos, downloads and a scoreboard can be found on the games website: http://cheerthemup.co.nf/